cnpem/AtomPacker/README.md

 # AtomPacker

-A python package for packing atoms into a supramolecular cage
+A python package for packing nanoparticle atoms into a supramolecular cage.

 ## System requirements